blog posts

 How to create a virtual switch for Hyper-V virtual machines?

-Note that the technique you will see below can run on Windows 10, Windows Server 2016, Windows Server 2019, Microsoft Hyper-V Server 201,6, and Microsoft Hyper-V Server 2019 operating systems.
+Note that the technique below can run on Windows 10, Windows Server 2016, Windows Server 2019, Microsoft Hyper-V Server 201,6, and Microsoft Hyper-V Server 2019 operating systems.
 A virtual switch allows machines built on Hyper-V to communicate with each other.

-You can create a virtual switch when installing a Hyper-V role on a Windows server.
-If you are looking to implement a large virtual network that requires more virtual switches, you should use Hyper-V Manager or Windows PowerShell to build more switches.
+When installing a Hyper-V role on a Windows server, you can create a virtual switch.
+If you are implementing an extensive virtual network that requires more virtual switches, you should use Hyper-V Manager or Windows PowerShell to build more switches.

-Networks of virtual machines can quickly become complex in nature, especially when you plan to use advanced features such as SET (Switch Embedded Teaming).
+Networks of virtual machines can quickly become complex, especially when you plan to use advanced features such as SET (Switch Embedded Teaming).

-Implementing and managing a virtual network based on a proper, step-by-step scheme will not be very complicated.
-Figure 1 shows a relatively accurate picture of how the Hyper V virtual switch is built and how it interacts with the physical network adapter.
+Implementing and managing a virtual network based on a proper, step-by-step scheme will not be complicated.
+Figure 1 shows a relatively accurate picture of how the Hyper V virtual switch is built and interacts with the physical network adapter.

 Follow these steps to build a simple virtual network with Hyper-V: